Presence of ethics statements

 The consequences for failing to declare COI.
 The journal should state the steps editors will take if competing interests surface from other sources after a manuscript is submitted or published.
 For example, the journal may investigate allegations of COI and action may be taken if found to be true.
 Such investigations should be completed as quickly as reasonably possible.
 If a manuscript has been published and COI surfaces later, the journal may publish the results of the investigation as a correction to the article and ask the author to explain, in a published letter, why the COI was not revealed earlier.

 How COI will be dealt with by the journal?
-Journals should publish all relevant COI disclosures with the publication.
+Journal should publish all relevant COI disclosures with the publication.
 Other additional management strategies include for example:

 - Not considering a manuscript further